sthaid/proj_telescope/README.md

 ### View-Planner Program (vp)

-This program identifies viewing times.
+This program helps to identify viewing times for specified objects.
 Inputs are:
 * an area of the sky: az range, el range
 * time span: for example 'sunset+1 sunset+6'
 * number of days